zrghr1/blender-extensions-flake/README.md

 This flake provides support for blenders extensions in home-manager.

 > [!WARNING]
-> During home-manager activation this module runs `blender --background --factory-startup --python {provided script to enable extensions}`.
+> During home-manager activation this module runs `blender --factory-startup` to run a python script to enable extensions.
+This resets your preferences in blender.
+If you want to avoid this, you can disable `programs.blender.autoEnableExtensions`.
-> This means that your preferences will be reset.
-I'm working on figuring out how to efficiently make Blenders preferences declarative.
-> In the mean time you can disable `programs.blender.autoEnableExtensions` to have extensions be disabled by default.
 ## Usage
 Add this to your flake inputs
 ```nix